bcgov/bcgov-r-geo-workshop/README.md

 - Laptop
   - **Mandatory**: Wifi
   - **Mandatory**: Installation privileges
+- Coffe and water
+  - Snacks or drinks will **not** be supplied
+  - There are coffee shops nearby, please bring a reusable mug.
+  - There is a water fountain, please bring a reusable bottle.
 - R
   - **Mandatory**: Install R and RStudio [link](https://github.com/bcgov/bcgov-data-science-resources/wiki/Installing-R-&-RStudio)
   - **Mandatory**: Install R packages (more to come): <br>